-The type of protection used and distance away from the excavation is generally dependent on the depth of the excavation (see section 4.3.2.5), however all excavations, no matter how shallow, that interface with pedestrians or vehicles must have appropriate barriers in place.
+The type of protection used and distance away from the excavation is generally dependent on the depth of the excavation.

+However, all excavations, no matter how shallow, that interface with pedestrians or vehicles must have appropriate barriers in place.

 - Edge protection on and around the excavation to prevent falls. - The edge protection to be at least 950mm high.